cdegroot/evrl/_posts/2018-12-14-love-thy-product-owner.markdown

-As the prime representative of the business you're working in, your product owner will rub your nose in the dirty every day reality of doing business and will make you clear that playing in the sandbox with new toys is not something that will make him, or by extension the business, happy.
+As the prime representative of the business you're working in, your product owner will rub your nose in the dirty every day reality of doing business and will make you clear that playing in the sandbox with new toys is not something that will make them, or by extension the business, happy.

-He restricts you.
-He's the "limitation" in Goethe's poem.
+Your product owner restricts you.
+They are the "limitation" in Goethe's poem.
 Your company's architecture, chosen stack, tools, and production platform is the law.
 They work together to allow you to shine, set you free, and show your mastery.
 Mastery in solving business problems by focusing at the domains I listed above, and becoming really good at them.
 Not mastery by getting a new tool from the shelf and applying it because a) it's more fun that way and b) maybe it _will_ actually solve your problem this time.
 There's a time and space for that, of course, but make "innovation" the exception, not the norm.

 The norm is good, honest, writing code.
 The best code you can deliver and that makes your business happy now and in the future.
 Sure, learn new languages, toy with new tech - it's important to see what's out there because some day, your PO will come with a new idea and one of the things you toyed with 8 months ago seems to fit the bill _exactly_.
-But it's a side gig, and frankly mostly an optimization; your real leverage sits in your core skills.
+But it is a side gig, and frankly mostly an optimization; your real leverage sits in your core skills.
 Writing good code is hard, but delivering good code is extremely fulfilling.
 And it is more satisfying than chasing new shinies, toying with tools that come and